-A database detailing all microhydro installations in Eastern and Southern Africa will be launched at the upcoming Hydropower Africa conference and exhibition in Johannesburg from 19-23 September.
+A database detailing all microhydro installations in Eastern and Southern Africa will be launched at the upcoming Hydropower Africa conference and exhibition in Johannesburg later this year.
 The web-based database will show current developments and provide information while hydropower industry professionals will also be able to update content.

 ‘The information on small hydropower in Africa is very sketchy and incomplete at the moment.
 It is certainly not known how many installations do exist and where.
 The ultimate aim of the database is to identify success stories of small hydroplants that have been in operation for a long time already and see how their success can be used to develop implementation models for small hydropower that ensure sustainable operation.’

 Jonker Klunne says it surprises him that such a robust mature technology has been ignored for so long.

 ‘Furthermore, there are many systems out there that operate very satisfactorily but which are not publicly known.
 In my interactions with players in the field we really “discover” existing plants very regularly!

 He defines small and microhydro as “run-of-river” installations that normally do not having storage reservoirs and are well suited to serve isolated rural communities that are normally not connected to the national electricity grid.

 According to Wim Jonker Klunne, most of the challenges in implementing (small) hydropower in Africa are related to regulations, financing, human and technical capacity and a lack of resource data.

 He explains: ‘the technology itself is certainly not a problem as hydropower is a mature proven technology.’